-The PlayStation 4 is nearing six years old, and in that time, it's changed quite a lot.
+The PlayStation 4 is nearing the end of its lifespan, and over the years it's changed quite a lot.
 Through countless system software updates, Sony has added all kinds of bells and whistles to the console's interface -- so many, in fact, that a lot of people may not even be aware of some of them.
 No matter how long you've had your PS4, there might be some little tips and tricks you've never spotted.
 In this guide, we're going to go through some lesser known PS4 features you might not know about.

 This is probably one of the better known features in this guide, but we hardly hear of anyone actually using it.
 Share Play is a clever way to, well, share your games with your friends.
 In Sony's own words, "Share Play lets any friend who owns a PS4 console join you on a virtual sofa".
 Essentially, you can let a friend watch you play a game, take control of the game themselves, or even play a local multiplayer game over the internet -- whether your friend owns the game or not.